MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/procedureevents.md

 ### `itemid`

-Identifier for a single event type in the procedurevents table.
-Each row associated with one `itemid` (e.g. 225792) corresponds to a type of measurement (e.g. Invasive Ventilation) within '2-Ventilation' `category`.
+Identifier for a single event type in the *procedurevents* table.
+Each row associated with one `itemid` (e.g. 225792) corresponds to a type of measurement (e.g. Invasive Ventilation) and `category` (e.g. 2-Ventilation).
 The *d_items* table may be joined on this field.
 For any itemid appearing in the *procedureevents* table, *d_items* `linksto` column will have the value 'procedureevents'.
-Note, in the context of COVID-19,

 ## `value`

-In the `procedureevents` table, this identifies the duration of the procedure (if applicable).
-For example, if querying for itemid 225794 (“Non-invasive Ventilation”), then the value column indicates the duration of ventilation therapy.
+In the *procedureevents* table, this identifies the duration of the procedure (if applicable).
+For example, if querying for `itemid` 225794 (Non-invasive Ventilation), then the value column indicates the duration of ventilation therapy.

 ### `valueuom`

 The unit of measurement for the value.
-Most frequently "None" (no value recorded); otherwise one of "day", "hour", or "min".
-A query for itemiid 225794 ("Non-invasive Ventilation") returning a `value` of 461 and `valueuom` of 'min' would correspond to non-invasive ventilation provided for 461 minutes; this value is expected to match the difference between the `starttime` and `endtime` fields for the record.
-A procedure with `valueuom` equal to "None" corresponds to a procedure which is instantaneous (e.g. intubation, patient transfer) or whose duration is not relevant (e.g. imaging procedures).
+Most frequently 'None' (no value recorded); otherwise one of 'day', 'hour', or 'min'.
+A query for itemiid 225794 (Non-invasive Ventilation) returning a `value` of 461 and `valueuom` of 'min' would correspond to non-invasive ventilation provided for 461 minutes; this value is expected to match the difference between the `starttime` and `endtime` fields for the record.
+A procedure with `valueuom` equal to 'None' corresponds to a procedure which is instantaneous (e.g. intubation, patient transfer) or whose duration is not relevant (e.g. imaging procedures).
 For these records, there will be a difference of one second between `starttime` and `endtime` values.

 ### `statusdescription`

 `statusdescription` states the ultimate status of the procedure referred to in the row.
-The statuses appearing on the `procedureevents` table are:
+The statuses appearing on the *procedureevents* table are:

 * `Paused` - The current delivery has been paused.
 * `FinishedRunning` - The delivery of the item has finished (most frequently, the bag containing the compound is empty).